About NorthLink WA

 Shifting the majority of heavy vehicles from Great Northern Highway onto NorthLink WA will improve amenity in the Swan Valley for residents and the 600,000 tourists who visit the area each year.

-Once complete, NorthLink WA will offer a non-stop route between Morley and Muchea, with associated travel time savings.
+Now complete, NorthLink WA will offer a non-stop route between Morley and Muchea, with associated travel time savings.

 Find out more information on our dedicated Southern Section page.